replicatedhq/replicated-field-labs/instruqt/custom-fields/03-updating-the-application/assignment.md

 <p align="center"><img src="../assets/cf-new-release.png" width=450></img></p>

-Let's verify our release we indeed created and promoted to the channel by running `replicated release ls`.
-There should ne a new SEQUENCE associated to the **CustomFields** channel.
+Let's verify our release was indeed created and promoted to the channel by running `replicated release ls`.
+There should be a new SEQUENCE associated to the **CustomFields** channel.

 If that is the case, you have completed this challenge and ready to move to the next one!